IPO Details · Nasdaq:SPCX

 Precedent and peers

 The 10× ratio puts SPCX in the same governance family as Meta Platforms (Class A 1 vote / Class B 10 votes, founder control retained), Alphabet (Class A 1 vote / Class B 10 votes / Class C non-voting), and Snap Inc. (which actually went one step further, offering only non-voting shares to the public at IPO).
 Investors who object to dual-class governance typically still own these names — index inclusion forces the hand of most large institutional accounts.
-See our comparison page for governance side-by-side.
+See our comparison page for governance side-by-side, and the ownership page for the full cap table, principal stockholders, and post-IPO dilution math.

 Listing Mechanics